 Neither John Huston’s 1952 film of Moulin Rouge nor the 2001 Baz Luhrmann musical were filmed in the real nightclub (the Luhrmann film was made entirely on soundstages in Sydney, New South Wales), though the Huston film was made largely in Paris, including scenes at Maxim’s.

-After finally splitting with Inez, Gil drinks at l'Ile de France, 59 quai de la Tournelle at rue des Bernadins; and browses in Shakespeare and Company, 37 rue de la Bucherie (the bookshop starting point for Before Sunset).
+After finally splitting with Inez, Gil drinks at l'Ile de France, 59 quai de la Tournelle at rue des Bernadins; and browses in Shakespeare and Company, 37 rue de la Bûcherie (the bookshop starting point for Richard Linklater's 2004 Before Sunset).

-He finally ends up with Gabrielle on the wildly elaborate Pont Alexander III (metro: Invalides), (Anastasia again, the 1952 Moulin Rouge and 1985 Bond movie A View to a Kill), acknowledging that "Paris is at its most beautiful in the rain".
+He finally ends up with Gabrielle on the wildly elaborate Pont Alexander III (metro: Invalides), (Anastasia again, the 1952 Moulin Rouge, 1985 Bond movie A View to a Kill and the end of Me Before You – again), acknowledging that "Paris is at its most beautiful in the rain".